 Register as a Dignity Champion

 A Dignity Champion is someone who believes passionately that being treated with dignity is a basic human right, not an optional extra.
-They believe that care services must be compassionate, person centered, as well as efficient, and are willing to try to do something to achieve this.
+They believe that care services must be compassionate, person-centred, as well as efficient, and are willing to try to do something to achieve this.

 Sign up as a Dignity Champion and see how you can play a part and make a difference to the way local services are delivered.